Michael Flynn restored to Twitter on Jan. 6 anniversary

 Twitter suspended the account of the retired Army lieutenant general two days after the violent assault on the capitol.
 Flynn had more than 1 million followers at the time and had used the platform to become a top spreader of false information about the 2020 election.
 Twitter cited its policy against “coordinated harmful activity” for the suspension.

-Flynn’s account became active sometime on Friday.
-Though he had not sent any new tweets by mid-afternoon, his profile information and tweets through Jan 8, 2021, had become available.
+Flynn’s account became active sometime Friday, and late in the afternoon he tweeted a message “to personally thank” Musk for allowing him back on Twitter.

 Musk did not immediately respond to tweets from The Associated Press seeking comment about the reason for the reinstatement, timing and policy.
-Twitter’s communications department did not immediately respond to emails.
+Twitter’s communications department, which was gutted after Musk bought the social media platform in October, did not immediately respond to emails.

 Flynn was actively engaged in the efforts to overturn the 2020 election.
 He suggested Trump should seize voting machines and said Trump could order up the military in some states and rerun the election.
 At one point, he made his way into the Oval Office to push his ideas directly to Trump.